NateRebello/Mini-Lop-Fuzzing-/README.md

-# Mini-Lop-Fuzzing-
+# Mini Lop Fuzzing Tool: Unleash Robust Security Testing!

-Empower security with Mini Lop, a Python-based fuzzing framework compatible with AFL instrumentation!
-This project builds a robust fuzzer to uncover bugs in mJS and boost coverage in cJSON.
-Features modular design and Docker integration.
+Welcome to Mini Lop, a cutting-edge Python-based fuzzing framework designed to empower developers and security enthusiasts with unparalleled software testing capabilities!
+Built with compatibility for AFL instrumentation, this project harnesses the power of forkserver and shared memory to uncover hidden vulnerabilities.
+Mini Lop targets two test cases: mJS and cJSON.
+Integrated with Docker, it offers a modular architecture fuzzing control, input generation and coverage analysis—extending beyond stubs to deliver real-world functionality.